 Besides, you’re a man who deserves the very best life has to offer.
 You’ve worked hard.
 You deserve it.

-If you’re looking to make a big impression at a lavish wedding such as this one, we recommend King Sidney.
-Those respect-earning, life-changing jackets are guaranteed to portray your true nature as a man who appreciates the finer things in life.
+If you’re looking to make a big impression at a lavish wedding such as this one, we recommend a King Sidney masterpiece.
+These respect-earning, life-changing jackets are guaranteed to portray your true nature as a man who appreciates the finer things in life.